scottarterbury/CryptoClustering/README.md

     - What is the impact of using fewer features to cluster the data using K-Means?

 ### Notes
 Debugged successfully with the help of colleagues and stackoverflow.
-This data was generated and does not reflect real values in investing.
+This data was generated for educational use and does not reflect real values in investing.